dnobel/highrise-java-api/README.md

 # Highrise Java API

 Highrise Java API is a java client library for the [Highrise CRM API](http://github.com/37signals/highrise-api/).
 It contains the main entities of Highrise as Java classes and provides a clean and simple to use API to access the entities from Highrise.
-As this project was extracted from an Highrise Android app, the client library can be used for Android apps, too.
+As this project was extracted from an Highrise Android app (see https://play.google.com/store/apps/details?id=org.nobel.topliftcrm), the client library can be used for Android apps, too.

 The Highrise Java API is still under development.
 Therefore only a limited set of entities and resource are supported yet.
 Most resources provide read access only.
 Creating and updating entities is in an experimental stage.
 If you would  like to contribute feel free to open a pull request.